Let’s Twist

 Audio Description in Word

-Arch is still in development and can be different each time it is presented.
+Arch will be different each time it is presented.
 We are very happy to customise access documents for each promotor’s venue, location and language.

 Credits